Time budget (AX2Go and virtual network) - AXM Plus

 A user presents their identification medium on the gateway.
 The gateway connects to the database and determines that the identification medium has not been blocked and renews the time budget.

-The user can then use their identification medium for 8 hours.
+The user may subsequently use their identification medium for 10 hours.

 They then activate their identification medium again at the gateway and receive a new time budget.